marijnh/Eloquent-JavaScript/04_data.md

 // and so on...
 ```

 Most correlations seem to lie close to zero.
 Eating carrots, bread, or pudding apparently does not trigger squirrel-lycanthropy.
-It _does_ seem to occur somewhat more often on weekends.
-Let's filter the results to show only correlations greater than 0.1 or less than -0.1.
+The transformations _do_ seem to occur somewhat more often on weekends.
+Let's filter the results to show only correlations greater than 0.1 or less than -0.1:

 ```{test: no, startCode: true}
 for (let event of journalEvents(JOURNAL)) {